weebney/tachyon/readme.md

 ## Using Tachyon

 The recommended way to use Tachyon is via a CDN.
-Tachyon can be pulled in with `<script>` tags via unpkg and jsDelivr.
-Please [click here](https://fasterthanlight.net/) to find the most recent tags.
+Tachyon can be pulled in with `<script>` tags via unpkg and jsDelivr; the most recent tags are available on [the website](https://fasterthanlight.net/).
 Tachyon is also available [via npm](https://www.npmjs.com/package/tachyonjs) with `npm install tachyonjs`

 ### Configuration